GaryChengld/LearningAWS/AWS-Certified-Solutions-Architect-Associate.md

 Legal holds - Object Lock also enables you to place a legal hold on an object version.
 Like a retention period, a legal hold prevents an object version from being overwritten or deleted.
 However, a legal hold doesn't have an associated retention period and remains in effect until removed.
 Legal holds can be freely placed and removed by any user who has the s3:PutObjectLegalHold permission.

 Vault Locking - S3 Glacier Vault Lock allows you to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a vault lock policy.
 You can specify controls such as “write once read many” (WORM) in a vault lock policy and lock the policy from future edits.
 Once locked, the policy can no longer be changed.

+#### S3 performance

+S3 Prefix - You can get better performance by spreading your reads across different prefixes.
+For exa,ple if you are using 2 prefixes, you can achieve 11,000 requests per second

+S3 linitations when using KMS
+* if you are using SSE-KMS to encrypt your objects in S3, you must keep in mind the KMS limits
+* When you upload a file, you will call GenerateDataKey in the KMS API.
+* When you download a file, you will call Decrypt in the KMS API.

+Multipart Uploads
+* Recommended fo files over 100 MB
+* Required for files over 5 GB
+* Paralleize uploads (Increases efficiency)

+S3 byte-range fetches
+* Paralleize downloads by specifying byte ranges.
+* If there is a failure in the download, it's only for a specific bute range.